 I know this seems like rather a long list of things to do, but once you’re in the rhythm of it, you should be able to command the room fairly easily and make sure that the event is a success.

-We can help you rehearse your press conference.
-Call us on 020 8332 6200, or email on firstname.lastname@example.org, to find out more.
+We can help you plan your press conference and rehearse it.
+Call us on 020 8332 6200, or email on email@example.com, to find out more.